seL4/microkit/docs/manual.md

 This board supports x86-64 platforms with generic microarchitecture and virtualisation.

-Note that this configuration:
-- is currently experimental,
-- requires that your CPU supports Intel VT-x, and
-- only support 1 vCPU per VM.
+This configuration assumes Intel VT-x support.
+Currently, only 1 vCPU is supported per virtual machine on x86-64.

 The boot process is identical to [x86-64 generic](#x86_64_generic).

-This configuration exists because some x86 emulators (for example, QEMU on macOS) do not emulate Intel VT-x.
+This configuration exists because some x86 emulators (for example, QEMU on macOS on Apple Silicon) do not emulate Intel VT-x.

 If you see the following message at boot:
 ```
 vt-x: not supported